lawrencesalinas/github-profile-finder/README.md

   <img width="600" height="400" src="./src/assets/jpg/../gitihubfinder.gif">
 </p>

-# Github Finder App
+# Github Profile Finder App

 App to search Github users and display their info.
+Github Profile Finder is a React.js project.
+An app that utilizes the Github API for data to search for Github users. uses React hooks to handle and organize components.

 ## Tech stack

-- React, useContext API, Tailwind, Bulma
+- React, Github API, Tailwind, Bulma

 ## User flows